Dvaxinator/markdown-portfolio/_includes/04-lists.md

 # Here is a list of my favorite things:

-- Long walks on the beach
+ - Cybersecurity
-- Disco Dancing
+ - Learning New Programming Languages
-- Open Source
+ - Video Games
-- Learning Git and GitHub
+ - Hanging With Friends